Search Knowledge Base by Keyword

 Recall that a business loan made directly to an S corporation from an external lender does not create shareholder basis even if the shareholder personally guarantees the loan.
 This is contrary to a partnership where each partner personally guarantees the loan, and adds to his or her partner basis.
 However, a shareholder who lends money directly to the S corporation does add to his or her basis (we typically suggest not making this is a loan, but rather a capital injection from the shareholder).

-Along the same lines of loans is payables.
+Along the same lines of loans are payables.
 Let’s say you record a $25,000 employer 401k match expense on December 31, but you haven’t sent the check yet.
-This would be recorded as a debit to 401k Company Matching as an expense and a credit to a 401k Payable account.
+This would be recorded as a debit to 401k Company Contribution as an expense and a credit to a 401k Payable liability account.
 Additionally, this payable isn’t due until March 15 the following year, so you have some extra cash in your business checking account that is earmarked for the 401k payment.
-But it’s Christmas, and baby needs new shoes, so you pull this $25,000 as a shareholder distribution knowing that you’ll earn enough between January 1 and March 15 to make the payment.
+But it’s Christmas, and baby needs new shoes, so you pull this $25,000 as a shareholder distribution knowing that you’ll earn enough between January 1 and March 15 to make the 401k payment.

 This distribution could exceed your shareholder basis as well.
 How?
-You reduced the amount of business profits by recording the 401k Company Matching expense, but didn’t use cash to do so.
+You reduced the amount of business profits by recording the 401k Company Contribution expense, but didn’t use cash to do so.
 You used a payable or an IOU if you will, freeing up some cash albeit temporarily.
 This cash-less reduction of business profits combined with a distribution can be bad.

 What can be done here?
 Wait until January 1 to take the money out rather than December 31.
 Show the cash on the books for the ending cash number which is a part of your business entity tax return, wait 24 hours, and then do the money-grab.